tsackton/taelgar/Groups/Dwarven Clans/Ferrystones.md

 > `$=dv.view("_scripts/view/get_Affiliations")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

-%% dwarven clan in Rinburg and Aslain, known for their work building with recovered stones from  ruins %%
+%% dwarven clan in Rinburg and Aslain, known for their work building with recovered stones from  ruins; have a small clanhouse in Aslain and larger buildings in Rinburg

+important  / connected enough to have sent 2 of their members from Rinburg to Aslain to get news when there was little news of the north in Rinburg

+from game intro:

+- The Ferrystones, a dwarven clan, a group of whom are staying at the Resting Ox.
+They are important in Rinburg, and might have some useful information to share (and see Bolgrim and Kazak above)
+%%

 %%^Campaign:None%%
 ### Current Members